-At the Public Hearing where the Overlay was approved, Council directed City staff to monitor the effectiveness of the Overlay, consult with communities along 109 Street within the Overlay’s boundaries, and to prepare further amendments to the Overlay if necessary.
+On Monday September 11, 2017, City Council approved changes to Edmonton’s Main Streets Overlay (Item 5.3) to better support attractive, vibrant and walkable commercial streets in Edmonton.
+At that meeting, Council directed City Administration to monitor the effectiveness of the Overlay changes, consult with communities along 109 Street within the Overlay’s boundaries, and prepare further changes to the Overlay if necessary.

-- Adding incentives to encourage mixed use development along 109 Street
+- Adding incentives to encourage mixed use development along 109 Street.

 - Removing properties with residential zones along 109 Street, south of Whyte Avenue and along Whyte Avenue west of 109 Street based on community feedback